Complex Structures

 Matrices

-Each base type (Z, Q, Zq) has a matrix version (MatZ, MatQ, MatZq) that can be instantiated from strings or as the all 0 matrix.
+Each base type (Z, Q, Zq) has a matrix version (MatZ, MatQ, MatZq) that can be instantiated from strings as well as a zero-matrix.

 use qfall_math::{integer::MatZ, integer_mod_q::MatZq, rational::MatQ};